inverse/personal-site/about.md

 title: About
 ---

-Malachi Soord is a Software Engineer based in Berlin who is currently working @ [GetYourGuide](https://www.getyourguide.com).
-He has found his passion in web and mobile application development along with the standards and technologies surrounding these fields.
+Hi!
+I'm Malachi Soord, a Software Engineer based in Berlin who is currently working @ [GetYourGuide](https://www.getyourguide.com).

-# This Blog
+# This blog

-This blog is a place for him to write about semi-technical topics.
+This blog is a place for me to write about semi-technical topics.

 ## Curriculum Vitae

-You can obtain a copy of his [Curriculum Vitae](/assets/doc/cv-malachi-soord.pdf) by clicking the link.
+You can obtain a copy of my [Curriculum Vitae](/assets/doc/cv-malachi-soord.pdf).

 ## Contact

-He can be contacted via <a href="mailto:{{site.author.email}}">email</a> or by checking him out on:
+I can be contacted via <a href="mailto:{{site.author.email}}">email</a> or by visiting my profiles on:

 <div class="wrapper">
 	<div class="item">